fbpx

 • Comprehensive and streamlined workflow

 Figure 2.
-Results generated by Monocle 3 in OmicsBox
+Results generated by Monocle3 in OmicsBox

 • Interactive data visualization

-Monocle3 OmicsBox Viewer
+Monocle3 view in OmicsBox

 Figure 3.
-OmicsBox Viewer for interactive visualizations.
+OmicsBox Viewer for interactive visualizations and selection.

-• Integration with Differential expression wizard
+• Integration with Differential Expression Wizard

 References